BoneInscri/ics-pa/notes/PA_2.md

 BEQ and BNE take the branch **if registers rs1 and rs2 are equal or unequal respectively**.

-BLT and BLTU take the branch if rs1 is less than rs2, using signed and unsigned comparison respectively.
+BLT and BLTU take the branch if rs1 is less than rs2， using signed and unsigned comparison respectively.

-BGE and BGEU take the branch if rs1 is greater than or equal to rs2, using signed and unsigned comparison respectively.
-Note, BGT, BGTU, BLE, and BLEU can be synthesized by reversing the operands to BLT, BLTU, BGE, and BGEU, respectively.
+BGE and BGEU take the branch if rs1 is greater than or equal to rs2， using signed and unsigned comparison respectively.
+Note， BGT， BGTU， BLE， and BLEU can be synthesized by reversing the operands to BLT， BLTU， BGE， and BGEU， respectively.

 fe8990e3